 Patrick Semansky / AP

 Army Pfc.
-Bradley Manning, right, is escorted into a courthouse at Fort Meade, Md., Thursday, July 18, 2013.
+Bradley Manning, center, is escorted to a security vehicle outside a courthouse in Fort Meade, Md., last week.

 FORT MEADE, Md. — Lawyers for Bradley Manning don't want the judge sentencing him to “rob him of his youth.”
 The military wants to send him to prison for 60 years.

 On Wednesday morning, the soldier who leaked 700,000 secret government documents will learn his fate.

 Army Col. Denise Lind, presiding over Manning’s court-martial, will impose the sentence in a courtroom here.
 The announcement is scheduled for 10 a.m.
 ET.